Rose VL Deli

-Rose VL Deli is a Vietnamese restaurant in Portland, Oregon.
+Rose VL Deli is a Vietnamese restaurant in Portland, Oregon, United States.
+It is related to sibling establishments Ha VL and Annam VL (2023).

 Description

 Rose VL Deli is a Vietnamese restaurant in southeast Portland's Foster-Powell neighborhood.
 The restaurant is located in a strip mall and the interior has been described as "cheerfully purple-and-white".

 The menu includes noodles (including cao lầu), soups, bánh mì, and coffee (including Vietnamese iced coffee).
 Soup options vary depending on the day; varieties include chicken curry, crabflake, fishcake, and turmeric noodle.

 History

 Christina Ha Luu and William Vuoung opened Rose VL Deli in 2015.
 The restaurant began serving lunch in 2016.
 In 2019, Rose VL Deli began operating on Sundays and not on Thursdays.
 The restaurant operated via take-out at times, during the COVID-19 pandemic.

 Rose VL Deli is related to Ha VL, opened by the same owners in 2004.
 In 2019, the couple confirmed plans to open a third restaurant in Beaverton.
+Annam VL opened in 2023.